Robert J. H. Morrison

 Robert J. H. Morrison (born 6 January 1961) is a Canadian author, editor, and academic.
-He is British Academy Global Professor at Bath Spa University and Queen's National Scholar at Queen's University, Kingston, Ontario.
-A scholar of late eighteenth- and nineteenth-century literature and culture, he is particularly interested in the Regency years (1811-1820), Blackwood's Edinburgh Magazine, Jane Austen, and Thomas De Quincey.
+From 2019-2024, he was British Academy Global Professor at Bath Spa University.
+At present, he is Queen's National Scholar at Queen's University, Kingston, Ontario.
+He is particularly interested in the Regency years (1811–1820), Blackwood's Edinburgh Magazine, Jane Austen, and Thomas De Quincey.

 Early life

 Morrison was born and raised in Lethbridge, Alberta.
 He was educated at the University of Lethbridge, where he gained a Bachelor of Arts in English in 1983.
 He later pursued a Master of Philosophy at the University of Oxford, which he completed in 1987.
 In 1991, Morrison earned his PhD at the University of Edinburgh.

 Academic career

-Morrison is British Academy Global Professor at Bath Spa University and Queen's National Scholar at Queen's University in Kingston, Ontario.
+Morrison is Queen's National Scholar at Queen's University in Kingston, Ontario.
+He was British Academy Global Professor at Bath Spa University from 2019 to 2024.
 He was elected Fellow of the Royal Society of Canada in 2017.
 He received the University of Lethbridge Distinguished Alumnus of the Year award in 2013.
 He has been the recipient of a number of teaching awards, including the Frank Knox Award for Excellence in Teaching (2006, 2008, 2014), the W. J. Barnes Award for Excellence in Teaching (2006, 2018), and the Ontario Undergraduate Student Alliance Teaching Award (2008).
 Morrison maintains the Thomas De Quincey Homepage, a site devoted to the study of the life and writings of its namesake.